Flexiana/notion-to-md/README.md

 	```

-	You can even integrate it with GitHub's actions, exposing the environment variables.
+	This is the way to go when integrating GitHub actions.
 See [https://docs.github.com/en/actions/learn-github-actions/environment-variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables)

 - Or as parameters: